elibroftw/blog.elijahlopez.ca/content/posts/mobile-development-is-painful.md

 Now I need `react-native-reanimated` on top of `react-native-vision-camera` and `vision-camera-code-scanner`...

-Please stop this endless cycle of bloatware.
-I'm so done with react native.
-My friend (todo: link) even told  me about how he stopped with React Native and went native.
-I had not heeded his advice because I thought it would not be as productive as React Native (since I know React already), but the way I see things now, I would not pick React Native for future projects.
-Any project that uses React Native becomes tech debt instantly.

 Expo is such a trap.
 It's a pain to remove.

 When I want to debug my mobile application?